TeamEver/everpsblog/README.md

 ### WooCommerce REST Import
 You can now fetch posts from a WooCommerce store using its REST API.
 Configure the API URL and credentials in the module settings and click **Import WooCommerce posts**.
 Tags and linked product IDs detected in the API data are also imported.
 Imported posts are linked with their categories and tags and a `wordpress_redirects.txt` file is generated to help you create 301 redirects.
+The importer detects the language code from the remote data (when available) and assigns post content to the matching PrestaShop language.

 ### WordPress REST Import
 If WooCommerce is not installed, you can still import posts using the standard WordPress REST API.
 Provide the API URL in the module settings and click **Import WordPress posts** to fetch all blog content.
 Featured images, categories, authors, tags and excerpts are imported, WordPress shortcodes are converted to Bootstrap compatible HTML and a `wordpress_redirects.txt` file lists old WordPress URLs so you can add 301 redirects in your `.htaccess`.
+When posts include a language code (e.g. from Polylang), the module assigns the content only to the corresponding PrestaShop language.

 ---